dhuang135/dhuang135.github.io/_posts/2023-10-01-Argonnevisuals.md

 3. Create a new dataframe of our cleaned words, and visualize!

 We can extend this process to analyzing 2-grams of words/feedback that students had given.

+*Note: If the image is too small, right click on the image and open in a new tab, you will get a fullscreen view of the graphic!*

 ```python
 counted_2 = Counter(ngrams(filtered_text.split(),2)) #count all the pairs in the filtered_text string